ajseesink/HomeWizardEL/README.md

 Yes I know there is also the https://github.com/rvdvoorde/domoticz-homewizard, but this is not delivering what I wanted.
 So I decided to do some programming myself.

 I added an example crontab file and a script.
-This way you can run it for example every hour
+This way you can run it for example every hour.